mc-imperial/spirv-control-flow/POPL-artifact/README.md

 The validator agrees if it does not print any output indicating an error.
 The validator is expected to agree with the Alloy model (i.e., deems the example as valid), otherwise a new bug has been found.

 ### Invalid Example
 Let's see what happens when an invalid example is generated.
-We can ask Alloy to generate an invalid example by invoking a different `run` comand within our model:
+We can ask Alloy to generate an invalid example by invoking a different `run` command within our model:
 ```
 mkdir -p /data/git/spirv-control-flow/alloy-to-spirv/invalid
 java -classpath /data/git/alloystar -Xmx3g -Djava.library.path=/data/git/alloystar/amd64-linux -Dout=alloy-to-spirv/invalid -Dquiet=false -Dsolver=minisat -Dhigherorder=true -Dcmd=4 -Diter=false  edu/mit/csail/sdg/alloy4whole/RunAlloy AlloyModel/StructuredDominanceCFG.als